 The LSIWC is three competitions in one – a Texas Competition, an International Competition, and a Limited Production Competition.
 To qualify for the Texas Competition, the wine must be 75% volume from Texas grapes.
-There are no restrictions on where the grapes were grown to enter the International Competition, although 200 cases or more of the wine must have been produced.
+There are no restrictions on where the grapes are grown to enter the International Competition, although 200 cases or more of the wine must have been produced.
 The Limited Production Competition judges wines from around the globe with production levels below 200 cases.
-Wines can be entered in more than one competition if they meet the requirements for more than one competition.
+Wines could have been entered in more than one competition should they have met the requirements for more than one competition.

-Following the blind competition judging, a media and trade tasting was hosted for the judges in combination with wine industry and media professionals from around the state.
-Gold and silver medal winning wines with corresponding winery information were available for all in attendance.
+Following the blind competition judging, a public tasting was hosted for the judges, volunteers, and consumers.
+Gold and Silver medal and Grand Star winning wines were available for all in attendance.

 Grand Star Awards